-It is important to differentiate instruction in order to accommodate the needs of individual children.
+It is important to make sure to differentiate instruction in order to accommodate the needs of individual children.
 Below are some suggestions for how to do so within the program.

-- Allow children who can read easily and independently to do so, providing additional reading material, such as appropriate-leveled Fluency Readers, as necessary.
+- Allow children who can read easily and independently to do so, providing additional reading material, such as appropriate leveled Fluency Readers.
 These children may also complete the worksheets independently.
 On-level learners can be guided through the reading and complete the worksheets together with the class.
-Children who need additional support can be read to and receive assistance for the worksheets individually, but they should continue to participate in all activities so that they are presented with the same vocabulary and concepts as their peers.
-Thus, as their reading skills improve, other areas of learning will not be neglected. - The Options for Differentiation activities at the end of many lessons are designed to support children at three levels.
+Children who need additional support can be read to and assisted with the worksheets individually while continuing to participate in all activities so that they are presented with the same vocabulary and concepts as their peers.
+Thus, as their reading skills improve, other areas of learning will not be neglected. - > The Options for Differentiation activities at the end of many lessons are designed to support children at three levels.
 Integrate these activities into your classroom routines when possible.
-Work with one of the groups while the rest of the class is otherwise occupied, such as during center time or when children are reading their Fluency Readers. - To differentiate support even further, refer to the Resources for Differentiation Guide on Flight.
+Work with one group while the rest of the class is otherwise occupied, such as during center time or when children are reading their Fluency Readers. - To differentiate support even further, refer to the Resources for Differentiation Guide on Flight.
 This resource provides activities of varying difficulty levels perfect for children to play in small groups organized by skill level. - Invite children to read their Fluency Readers to the rest of the class.
-Allow several days and repeated readings for children to develop fluency. - Designate one or more children at each reading level to summarize their reader.
-To ensure participation, children may develop and review their summaries with a partner or with the other children reading at the same level. - Give children a drawing assignment connected to what they have read.
-For example, ask them to draw a picture of one of the scenes from their book.
-They can share their work with their group or the class. - As children's reading skills improve, encourage those reading the Level A or Level B readers to read a more advanced level of a previously introduced reader that matches their independent reading level. - After reading their Decodable or Fluency Readers, ask children to share, either within their small groups or with the entire class, any experiences they have had that are similar to those in their readers.
+Allow several days and repeated readings for children to develop fluency. - > Designate one or more children at each reading level to summarize their reader.
+To ensure participation, children may develop and review their summaries with other children reading the same level. - Give children a drawing assignment connected to what they have read.
+For example, ask them to draw a picture of a scene from their book.
+They can share their work with their group or the class. - > As children's reading skills improve, encourage those reading the Level A or B readers to read a more advanced level of a previously introduced reader that matches their independent reading level. - > After reading their Decodable or Fluency Readers, ask children to share, either within their small groups or with the entire class, any experiences they have had that are similar to those in their readers.